torsten-beep/cool-puzzle-game-thing/README.md

 its still a work in progress, it will get better over time
 # how to play
-you move the cube thing to the button the door thingy doesnt work yet
+you move the cube thing to the button and the door thingy doesnt work yet